achrafz001/JEDI/README.md

 # JEDI
-Joute robotique dans un Environnement type Dédale Inconnu
+Maze Solving : (Frensh) "Joute robotique dans un Environnement type Dédale Inconnu"

 We have programmed a rover to solve a maze using right hand algorithm.